-Unique in Italy and Europe for its design and location, the City Museumà ;, set up a monastic complex of Lombard origin, is a trip through history, l’ art and spiritualityà Brescia from’ età prehistoric to the present day in a’ exhibition area of about 14,000 square meters.
+The Museum of Santa Giulia in Brescia is unique in Italy and in Europe for its exhibition concept and location.
+The Museum is housed in the monastic complex of Santa Giulia of Lombard origin and allows a journey through the history, art and spirituality of Brescia from the prehistoric age to today in an exhibition area of about 14,000 square meters.

-monastery of San Salvatore - Santa Giulia was founded in 753 A.D. by Desiderio, the last king of the Lombards, and his wife Ansa.
-Female, the Benedictine Rule,&Cap Many igrave; a prominent role after the Lombards' defeat by Charlemagne .
+The monastery of San Salvatore - Santa Giulia was founded in 753 AD by Desiderio, the last king of the Lombards, with his wife Ansa.
+Feminine, usually Benedictine, she played a leading role even after the defeat inflicted on the Lombards by Charlemagne .

-Place of stratified historical memories over the centuries and continual source of unexpected discoveries, the monasteryè ; a visible interweaving of epochs.
-Built on a’ area già occupied età Roman town houses and it includes the Lombard basilica of San Salvatore and its crypt, l’ Romanesque Santa Maria in Solario, the Nuns' Choir, the sixteenth-century church of Santa Giulia and cloisters.
+The Museum of Santa Giulia is located in a place of historical memories stratified over the centuries and a continuous source of surprising discoveries, the monastic complex is a visible intertwining of eras.
+Built on an area already occupied in Roman times by important Domus, it includes the Lombard Basilica of San Salvatore and its crypt, the Romanesque oratory of Santa Maria in Solario, the Nuns' Choir, the sixteenth-century church of Santa Giulia and the cloisters.

-Since 2001, the church of San Salvatore-Santa Giulia, together with the Roman Brescia archaeological Park, are entered in the list of World Heritage’ UNESCO with the site “ the Lombards in Italy.
-Nearby points of power (568-774 d.
-C.)&Rdquo;.
+Since 2001 the monumental complex of San Salvatore-Santa Giulia, together with the archaeological park of Roman Brescia , have been registered in the UNESCO World Heritage List with the site “The Lombards in Italy.
+Places of power (568-774 d.
+C.) ".